Reykjavík City Council

-City Council appoints a mayor and appoints committees under its authority responsible for the daily operations of the city.
-There are fifteen members of the council and elections are held during the Icelandic Municipal elections every four years.
+The Council appoints a mayor and committees under its authority responsible for the daily operations of the city government.
 Meetings of the City Council take place on the first and third Tuesday of each month.

 Authority

 According to Article 8 of Icelandic municipal laws, the Reykjavík Council is in charge of legislation regarding city affairs and the financial budget for implementation of projects.
 The council appoints a mayor who serves as the chief executive of the Reykjavik city council.

 Election result 2022

-The 2022 council elections were held on Saturday May 14th.
-The results meant that the previous ruling coalition (S+C+P+V) lost it's majority.
+The 2022 council elections were held on Saturday May 14.
+The results meant that the previous ruling coalition (S+C+P+V) lost its majority.
 The Progressive Party had the largest increase in votes, going from 0 to 4 council seats.
-Unofficial talks about forming new coalitions started on Monday May 16th and the negotiations are expected to last up to a few weeks.
+Unofficial talks about forming new coalitions started on Monday May 16 and the negotiations were expected to last up to a few weeks.